 You might be creating new instances of data for a new mapping project (for example, a new audit year).
 Once you have the new data, when you create the new mapping project and you select your sources, you can select the extracted data sheet as the source.
 Now you have a standard mapping project.
-Since they are spreadsheets, they can be added to a mapping project when needed.
+Since they are spreadsheets, they can be added to a mapping project if needed or in the future.